 -

-Your 20W phone will charge at the same speed with a 30W charger as with a 20W charger.
-The device takes up to the wattage it can take.
-A 20W phone can take up to 20W, which is what it would take while plugged into a 30W charger.
-Your 20W phone will charge faster plugged into a 30W charger compared to a 10W charger.
+Your 20W phone will charge at the same speed with a 30W charger as it would with a 20W charger.
+The device draws power up to its maximum capacity.
+A 20W phone can draw up to 20W, which is what it would draw when connected to a 30W charger.
+However, your 20W phone will charge faster when plugged into a 30W charger compared to a 10W charger.